drnatebrown/kebab/README.md

                               Desired false positive rate (between 0 and 1) -f,--hash-funcs UINT:POSITIVE
-                              Number of hash functions (otherwise set to minimize index size) --kmer-mode ENUM:value in {both->0,canonical->1,forward->2} OR {0,1,2} [1] K-mer strands to include in the index --no-rounding               Don't round to power of 2 for filter size (slower)
+                              Number of hash functions (otherwise set to minimize index size) -t,--threads UINT:POSITIVE [48]
+                              Number of threads to use --kmer-mode ENUM:value in {both->0,canonical->1,forward->2} OR {0,1,2} [1]
+                              K-mer strands to include in the index --no-rounding               Don't round to power of 2 for filter size (slower)